rejaul48/progear-server-side/README.md

 🔵 Firebase for Authentication. <br>
 🔵 MongoDB for Data Management <br>

-Here’s a section you can use in your GitHub `README.md` file to describe the technologies used in your project:

----

 ## 🛠️ Technologies Used

 This project is built with the following technologies: